python-discord/summer-code-jam-2020/annoyed-alligators/README.md

 </div>

+## About
+Command Line Interfaces are one of the oldest Human-Computer interaction methods.
+So much so that they were thought of as the *only* way of interacting with a computer even much later than the IBM computers of the early 80s.
+Right around the same time, some dudes at Apple were coming up with the most basic GUI.
+The early version of internet had long been existing since ARPANET grew from 1970s. <br>
+So what if some crazy dude had this idea of making what we now call "Social Media" back then?
+Surely it would have been a weird amalgamtion of a CLI controlled GUI, even the web pages!
+So here's a **SoCL Media**.

+-------------------- SCREENSHOT HERE

 ## Setup
 1. Clone this repository by running `git clone https://github.com/akshgpt7/summer-code-jam-2020`.
 2. Make sure you have `pipenv` installed in your system.
 If not, do it by `pip install pipenv`.
 3. cd to the team's folder by `cd summer-code-jam-2020/annoyed-alligators`.
 4. To activate a virtual environment for the project, run `pipenv shell`.
 After this, you'll be inside the virtual environment.
 5. Install the dependencies by running `pipenv install`.

+## Usage
+...

+**Commands:**